unxed/ap/ap.md

      requested change.
 Unrelated refactoring MUST be avoided unless explicitly requested.

+  - **Only full strings**: Before finalizing the output, the AI MUST perform a final self-check on the generated snippets and anchors.
+    A common source of problems is using a substring of the original line of code instead of the entire line, from the frist non-space character to the last one.
+This shouldn't happen.

    - **YAML Indentation Integrity**: Before finalizing the output, the AI MUST perform a final self-check on the generated YAML's indentation.
 This is one of the most common and critical sources of errors.
 The check has two parts: